P0521: Engine Oil Pressure Sensor/Switch Range/Performance

 What are the most common causes of P0521?

-The most common causes of P0521 are: Faulty oil pressure sensor/switch, Low engine oil level, Worn oil pump, Clogged oil pickup screen, Worn engine bearings.
+The most common causes of P0521 are: Faulty or worn oil pressure sensor/switch, Low engine oil level or actual abnormal oil pressure, Wiring or connector corrosion/damage at the sensor, Sludge or debris affecting the sensor reading, Use of incorrect oil viscosity, Failing oil pump, Poor electrical ground.
 The specific cause varies by vehicle.

 How much does it cost to fix P0521?